CCExtractor/fastfingers/CONTRIBUTING.md

     * Title is the both identifier and descriptor of the shortcut.
 In practice, quiz, and quiz result screens, this title is shown.
 Thi title should be as short as possible.
 * keys
     * Keys that should be pressed are stored in this array in the same order.
-* learned
-    * Learned key is meaningful for the program and this key should be 0 in the source files.

 #### Finalizing